Muhammad Thakurufaanu al-Auzam: Death

 As-Sultan Muhammad Thakurufaanu al-Auzam died on 1st Ramadan 993 AH, after 11 years and 6 months in power.
 It was on 18 August 1585.
 He was buried on the Mausoleum of the Muhammad Thakurufaanu al-Auzam near Bihuroazu Kamanaa Mosque in Malé.

 Legacy

 British author Royston Ellis's novel A Hero in Time is about the life and adventures of Muhammad Thakurufaanu.

 The army (lashkaru) organised by him has evolved into the Maldives National Defence Force.

+The Highest National Award in Maldives, formally known as The Most Honourable Order of the Distinguished Rule of Ghazi (Nishaan Ghaazeege Izzathuge Verikan) is named after him.

 The Islamic Centre, the largest mosque in Maldives, Masjid as-Sultan Muhammad Thakurufaanu al-Auzam is named after him.

+Qaumee Dhuvas (Maldives National Day), is a day to celebrate Thakurufaanu's win over the Portuguese occupation.
+Culturally he has become is regarded as a national hero.